naga-karthik/naga-karthik.github.io/_news/announcement_5.md

 related_posts: false
 ---

-I was awarded the DAAD Short-term Research Grants for a 4-month research stay at the Technical University of Munich, Germany!
+I was awarded the [DAAD Short-term Research Grant](https://www.daad-canada.ca/en/find-funding/graduate-opportunities/research-grants/short-term-research-grants/) for a 4-month research stay at the Technical University of Munich, Germany! 🥨 🇩🇪